Articles > Education > Careers with a special education degree

 Everyone has the right to an education, but not everyone has the same needs when it comes to learning.
 Students with special needs have physical, emotional or learning disabilities, and they require informed instruction from special education teachers and administrators.

-Special education is certainly a team effort.
+Anyone with a special education degree knows that special education is certainly a team effort.
 There are numerous careers in special needs beyond working directly with students as educators in the classroom.
 Coordinators, counselors and managers make up a wide range of special education teaching jobs that can have a profound impact on the lives of students with disabilities.

 In the following, we explore jobs available to education and special education majors.
 These represent several careers in special needs that are important in the lives of students.